bostxavier/Serial-Speakers/README.md

 # Serial-Speakers
-Companion toolkit of the 'Serial Speakers' dataset.
+Companion toolkit of the *Serial Speakers* dataset.